CrestfallenLARP/cfldangerden/content/en/gnoll/modules/they_have_a_troll.md

 plotline: Gnoll- Optional
 requirements: The Breaking Ritual complete or interrupted.

 description: 4:15pm.
-The gnolls bring in a heavy hitter, a troll they found in a cave, and release it into the hall.
+The gnolls bring in a heavy hitter, two trolls they found in a cave, and release them into the hall.
 GMG is still nowhere to be found.

 synopsis: |
   ...